udeneken/tdt/README.md

 Writing tool with a single input area and a visible countdown.
 If you let the timer run out your text disappears.
 When you're done, press `ESC` to go to the review.
 Press `ESC` again to exit.
 If you want to save the text, pipe it into a file with `tdt > test.txt` or press `c` in review to save it to the clipboard.

+This is great for quick brainstorming, dumping ideas or screaming into the void.

 After installing use `tdt --help` for some help.

 ## Install